Sylvannus73/Charlotte_BlueStampPortfolio/index.md

             cy = int(M["m01"]/ M["m00"])
             cv2.circle(image_copy, (cx, cy), 5, (255, 0, 0), -1)

-            #Telling the robot how to turn after the center of the object has been identified
+            #Telling the servo how to turn after the center of the object has been identified
             if( cx-140 > CENTER_X):
                 position = "OffsetRIGHTMajor"
                 rightMajor()